 The Heiress (1949), 115 minutes, D: William Wyler

-A great romantic drama based on Henry James' 1881 novella Washington Square and the 1946 play by Ruth and Augustus Goetz, with an icy musical score from Aaron Copland.
+A great romantic drama based on Henry James' 1880 novella Washington Square and the 1946 play by Ruth and Augustus Goetz, with an icy musical score from Aaron Copland.
 Remade as a TV movie in 1961, and by director Agnieszka Holland as Washington Square (1997) starring Jennifer Jason Leigh.
-In mid-19th century New York City, a plain, repressed, shy and virginal 'heiress' daughter Catherine Sloper (Olivia de Havilland) of a wealthy, arrogant, imperiously abusive, and domineering, widowed, patriarchal physician Dr. Sloper (Ralph Richardson) in a luxurious townhouse.
+In mid-19th century New York City, a plain, repressed, shy and virginal 'heiress' daughter Catherine Sloper (Olivia de Havilland) lives with her wealthy, arrogant, imperiously abusive, and domineering, widowed, patriarchal physician Dr. Sloper (Ralph Richardson) in a luxurious townhouse.
 Also in the house was Catherine's Aunt and confidante, Lavinia Penniman (Miriam Hopkins).
-Catherine remained a spinster, after her young, first love toward a handsome, but penniless, mysterious suitor and mercenary, scheming fortune hunter Morris Townsend (Montgomery Clift) (although with ambiguous motivations - was he or wasn't he a fortune hunter?) was thwarted by her stern, tyrannically-selfish father, who denies the bride-to-be her inheritance.
+Catherine remained a spinster, after her young, first love toward a handsome, but penniless, mysterious suitor and mercenary, scheming fortune hunter Morris Townsend (Montgomery Clift) (although with ambiguous motivations - was he or wasn't he a fortune hunter?) was thwarted by her stern, tyrannically-selfish father, who threatens to deny the bride-to-be her inheritance.
 Pitifully, she was also jilted on the night of their elopement by Townsend.
 Over many years, her anger was suppressed and simmered, and surfaced when insincere scoundrel and playboyish gold-digger Townsend returned and again asked for her hand in marriage.
 With rational, cold, controlled rage for all her years of mistreatment, she turned the tables on him in the final, chilling scene.

 Kind Hearts and Coronets (1949, UK) (aka Noblesse Oblige), 106 minutes, D: Robert Hamer